lrkrol/misc_eeglab/README.md

 ## move_events
 Moves specified events _forward_ in time to have the same latency as the nearest target event.
 I use this to fix presentation delays when the markers are set before the actual event happens.
-I [obtain the real event onset using a photodiode](https://bci.plus/photosensor), apply [photo2event](#photo2event) to turn photodiode onsets into events, and then move the affected events to these real onset latencies.
+I [obtain the real event onsets using a photodiode](https://bci.plus/photosensor), apply [photo2event](#photo2event) to turn photodiode onsets into events, and then move the affected events to these real onset latencies.

 ```matlab
 >> EEG = move_events(EEG, 'jump*|grow*', 'photo-onset');